slbug/assembly-sdk-ruby/README.md

-# openapi_client
+# assembly_payments

-OpenapiClient - the Ruby gem for the Assembly API
+AssemblyPayments - the Ruby gem for the Assembly API

 Assembly (formely PromisePay) is a powerful payments engine custom-built for platforms and marketplaces.